dereneaton/ipyrad/docs/parameters.rst

 18. max_alleles_consens:
 -------------------------
-This is the maximum number of unique alleles allowed in consens reads after accounting for sequencing errors.
+This is the maximum number of unique alleles allowed in (**individual**) consens reads after accounting for sequencing errors.
 Default=2, which is fitting for diploids.
 At this setting any locus which has a sample with more than 2 alleles detected will be  excluded/filtered out.
 If set to max_alleles_consens = 1 (haploid) then error-rate and heterozygosity are estimated with H fixed to 0.0 in step 4,